Opening A Yoga Studio – A Quick Summary

 You will also want to consider your ongoing costs.
 It is important to understand these costs because they can help you when it comes time to determine your rates and class schedule.
 If you don’t have enough revenue coming in to cover your ongoing costs, you will not start seeing a profit in your yoga studio.

 Some ongoing costs include those that you considered in your startup costs, such as paying the rent or mortgage and your phone and utility bills.
 You will also want to have ongoing advertising after you have gotten your business more established to continue to grow and replace any clients that stop coming by.
-Your insurance premiums and taxes are also ongoing payments you will need to keep in mind.
+Your yoga studio liability insurance premiums and taxes are also ongoing payments you will need to keep in mind.
 You may have banking fees for your business accounts or interest payments on any loans you have taken out.
 There are fees that you have to pay if you decide to accept credit card payments.
 You will have bookkeeping or accounting expenses, such as if you purchase a small business owner accounting software or go to a bookkeeper.

 Other ongoing costs may be more specific to yoga.
-You may want to consider how often you replace your yoga mats and equipment when determining your ongoing budget.
+You may want to consider how often you replace your yoga mats and other yoga studio equipment when determining your ongoing budget.
 Also, think about what you are going to offer to the clients.
 Are you going to provide bottled water to every client for class?
 Alternatively, are there any other special services you want to give your clients that will help your business stand out?
 These are costs that you will want to carefully consider.
 Is everything you want going to be worth it for your business?

 You may also have to consider salaries in your ongoing business costs.
 Are you going to have other teachers and staff on hand to help you with your business, or are you going to run it alone?
 You may want to consider the benefits of having a receptionist, other teachers, and staff members to help you to grow your business.
 As the owner, you may find that you just don’t have enough time in the day to market your studio, answer all the calls, schedule all the classes, teach every class, and so on.